InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-evm-parachain/build.md

     2023-10-30 14:50:42.040  INFO tokio-runtime-worker substrate: [Relaychain] ✨ Imported #7 (0x7f32…3263)
    ```

-   This confirms that the Infra EVM chain is operational.
+   This confirms that InfraEVM chain is operational.